albarron/academic-kickstart/content/teaching/computational-linguistics/_index.md

 #### Beyond the course

 ##### Links to diverse corpora
+* A recently [released corpus](https://www.english-corpora.org/corona/) with texts on COVID-19
 * A [repository](https://github.com/karthikncode/nlp-datasets) with a list of interesting corpora
 * Another [list](https://nlpforhackers.io/corpora/) of interesting corpora (incl. scripts from The Simpsons)
 * Yet [another list](https://devopedia.org/text-corpus-for-nlp) and discussion on what is a good corpus (with many more links to resoucces)